apache/nuttx/configs/sama5d3-xplained/README.txt

   Summary:  Some of the descriptions below are long and wordy.
 Here is the concise summary of the available SAMA5D3-Xplained configurations:

-    norboot:
-      This is a little program to help debug of code in NOR flash.
-I wrote it because I don't yet understand how to get the SAMA5 to boot from NOR FLASH.
-See the description below and the section above entitled "Creating and Using NORBOOT" for more information
     nsh:  This is another NSH configuration, not too different from the demo configuration.
 The nsh configuration is, however, bare bones.
       It is the simplest possible NSH configuration and is useful as a